 You and your partner may also want to change your focus to other areas of the body to help you feel sexually satisfied.
 Some women find sex toys, such as vibrators and clitoral stimulators, helpful in finding out more about what gives pleasure.

-Find out more about changes to your body after treatment.
+Find out more about changes to your body after breast cancer treatment.

-Masturbation and sensual touching, with a partner and on your own, can help remove anxiety associated with sex and can be a helpful starting point for people resuming sexual activity.
+Sensual and genital touching, with a partner and on your own, can help remove anxiety associated with sex and can be a helpful starting point for people resuming sexual activity.

 If you’re masturbating with your partner, try to start slowly, possibly using a lubricant, without any expectations.
-Begin with non-sexual cuddling, taking gradual steps and relearning how to give each other pleasure.
+Non-sexual cuddling, taking gradual steps and relearning how to give each other pleasure can help.